-This course will further develop and refine Spanish language proficiency.
-Through a continued exploration of the Hispanic world, students will be expected to reach a proficiency level of Intermediate-Low in preparation for Spanish III.
+This course will further develop Spanish language proficiency.
+Through a continued exploration of the Hispanic world, students will be expected to reach a proficient level of Intermediate-Low in preparation for Spanish III.

-512 Spanish III Grades 10 - 12
+512 Spanish III

 Prerequisite: Spanish II

 As a continuation of Spanish II, students will polish their intermediate reading, writing, listening, and speaking skills.
 Spanish III is appropriate for those who are seeking to fulfill basic university requirements, as well as those who wish to enroll in AP Spanish.